anthony-c-martin/bicep-snapshot-demo/README.md

 # `bicep snapshot` Demo

-This repo exists to demonstrate an example use-case for the [`bicep snapshot` experimental CLI command](https://github.com/Azure/bicep/blob/main/docs/experimental/snapshot-command.md).
+This repo exists to demonstrate an example use-case for the [`bicep snapshot` experimental CLI command](https://github.com/Azure/bicep/blob/main/docs/experimental/snapshot-command.md), which will be available in Bicep version 0.36 (see [Installing Nightly](https://github.com/Azure/bicep/blob/main/docs/installing-nightly.md) if you want to preview this before it is released).
 It contains some existing infrastructure files for deploying a medium-level complexity containerized application under [handler.bicepparam](https://github.com/anthony-c-martin/bicep-snapshot-demo/blob/main/infra/handler.bicepparam) and [registry.bicepparam](https://github.com/anthony-c-martin/bicep-snapshot-demo/blob/main/infra/registry.bicepparam).

 ## What is a snapshot?
 The snapshot file (`*.snapshot.json`) contains a normalized view of all of the resource operations that'll take place if the given `.bicepparam` file is deployed to Azure, with all possible expresissions evaluated and expanded.
 Because this format is resilient to .bicep code refactoring, it gives a very quick visual understanding of "what will actually change with this infra code change".